Psychotherapy, on its own, is only so effective.

 While some people attempt to experience these altered, fluctuating states of consciousness on their own, it’s not recommended.
 For starters, these substances are still largely considered illegal drugs when purchased off the street by an individual.
 Not only that, but you won’t have the professional assistance to ensure that you’re medically safe, or that of the therapist to help walk you through what you’ve experienced.

-Are ketamine and psychedelic therapy safe for everyone?
+Are ketamine and psychedelic therapy safe for Depression patients and everyone with mental health issue?

 Some people may not be recommended for these types of treatment options, even with their complex mental health issues.
 For example, those who exhibit control issues to the level of extreme paranoia may find that the altered state of consciousness only induces more panic, rather than helping the situation.
 That’s why an individual evaluation is done for each patient before treatment is started.